Soapy7261/ZGC-For-Minecraft/README.md

 -XX:+AlwaysPreTouch - Sets up and reserves the memory upon startup.
 Improves efficiency and access speed.

--XX:+PerfDisableSharedMem - Prevents the GC to file system, reducing the amount of lag due to I/O. See [here](https://www.evanjones.ca/jvm-mmap-pause.html)
+-XX:+PerfDisableSharedMem - Prevents the GC from writing to file system, reducing the amount of lag due to I/O. See [here](https://www.evanjones.ca/jvm-mmap-pause.html)

 -XX:-ZUncommit - Prevents ZGC from uncommiting memory and returning it to the OS.